 Give this recipe a try and you’ll remember your own Korean mom’s cooking… even if you’re not Korean (Read more…)

 So this is what happened.
 The Boy was studying for something at work.
 An exam.
 Grown up stuff.
 But he forgot he had bought all the ingredients to make his Sausage and Peppers.
 This is a meal that only he cooks.
 I don’t mean that traditionally he’s the one who cooks Sausage and Peppers, I mean he’s the only one allowed to cook sausage and peppers.
 Ever.
 But he’s busy now and the rest of us are hungry, so… I made them.
 Gasp!! 😱 I know!!
 But, it was Sunday, and Daughter #3 and I were binging something or other on Netflix, and I didn’t want to stand at the stove nursing vegetables and sausages.
 So I went the sheet pan supper route, and oh boy did things go crazy!
 The Boy emerged from his study cave, sat down, examined his Sheet Pan Sausage and Peppers sandwich, took one bite and said it was… better than his! 😳 And he looked VERY disgruntled when he said it.
-And when he ate every bite.
-And when he got a second sandwich.
-And when he came back with an extra serving of plain Sausage and Peppers.
-I’m sorry for stealing his “King of Sausage and Peppers” crown but this went over REALLY well, is what I’m saying.
+And then he ate every bite.
+And then he got a second sandwich.
+And then he came back with an extra serving of plain Sausage and Peppers.
+I’m sorry (not sorry) for stealing his “King of Sausage and Peppers” crown but this went over REALLY well, is what I’m saying.
 You should try it too.
 Maybe there’s an Italian Nonna you want to make mad?
 (Read more…)

 I don’t recall eating a lot of fish in my childhood.
 I know I had fried catfish when I visited Grandma Olga Mae in Mississippi.
 I remember my brother and I lying that we caught some rainbow trout in Yellowstone (we paid a guy five bucks for his) and our mom cooking it.
 I also recall my mom catching a bucket full of sun perch in Canyon Lake, Texas when I was a kid, but I think I was too traumatized by her killing them by hitting their heads on a rock to remember if I ate any.
 So yeah, other than whatever fish they use in the Fish and Chips at Long John Silvers, I really don’t remember a lot of fish in my life.